andersonbking/game-theory-simulator/README.md

 # game-theory-simulator
 A simulation framework for studying strategic interaction between agents using formal game theory models, with an emphasis on clarity, reproducibility, and visualization.
+The tournament uses a round-robin structure with self-play included, where each matchup consists of a configurable number of repeated rounds to allow strategy memory and retaliation to emerge.

 ## Table of Contents
 - [Overview](#overview)